Joao4569/farm_fresh/README.md

  - All product descriptions, pricing and producer content was sourced on [Farmy.ch](https://www.farmy.ch/) and modified where needed to suite its application on Farm Fresh.
  - Instructions for how to transfer database data from SQLite to Heroku Postgres taken from Boutique Ado Walkthrough project link to solution on [Slack](https://app.slack.com/client/T0L30B202/C01C4AU8ULA).
 - Instructions for runtime Python error found while deploying to Heroku sourced on [Slack](https://app.slack.com/client/T0L30B202/search/search-eyJkIjoiYmFja3BvcnRzLnpvbmVpbmZvIiwicSI6IlUwMjlVUUQyRUpDIiwiciI6ImJhY2twb3J0cy56b25laW5mbyJ9/thread/C7EJUQT2N-1661678262.009779) thread.
 Noted as bug no.9 in the [Bugs found section](#bugs-found).
+- I made use of [temp-mail.org](https://temp-mail.org/en/) for creating temporary emails for testing purposes throughout this build.
+- I made use of [miniwebtool.com](https://miniwebtool.com/django-secret-key-generator/) in order to generate Django secret keys where needed throughout this build.